Welcome to the “2-Minute Money Manager,” a short video feature answering money questions submitted by readers and viewers.

-Step one: Determine why you’re in debt
+Step No. 1: Determine why you’re in debt

-If your debt is the result of something like a layoff, an illness, or some other one-time event, that’s good.
+If your debt is the result of something like a layoff, an illness or some other one-time event, that’s good.
 But if it’s coming from habitually spending more than you make — in other words, if you’re living beyond your means — that’s bad.

-So if you’re not sure where the problem lies, start tracking your expenses with a budgeting app like Mint or You Need a Budget and find out.
+So, if you’re not sure where the problem lies, start tracking your expenses with a budgeting app like Mint or You Need a Budget and find out.
 Are you sending out more than you’re taking in?

-There are non-profit credit counseling agencies out there that will offer advice and if the situation calls for it, set up a formal payment plan.
+There are nonprofit credit counseling agencies out there that will offer advice and if the situation calls for it, set up a formal payment plan.
 Much of what they do is free.
 Not all are reputable, though, so be careful.
 One place to find free, honest, expert help is the debt page of our Solutions Center.

-For more, check out 2-Minute Money Manager: Should I Use a Credit Counselor for Debt Help?
+For more, check out “2-Minute Money Manager: Should I Use a Credit Counselor for Debt Help?”

 If you really don’t need any help or guidance, then let’s move on to…

-Step three: Shopping consolidation loans
+Step No. 3: Shopping consolidation loans